Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Effective: Jan 1, 1976Misdemeanor for voyeurism - varies.
-Felony for aggravated voyeurism (distribution of images) - up to 10 years imprisonment and/or up to $5,000 fine
+Effective: Jan 1, 1976Misdemeanor for voyeurism; Felony for aggravated voyeurism — up to $5,000 fine and/or up to 10 years imprisonment.

 View source